ortus-docs/contentbox-docs/getting_started/index.md

 Now that you are done configuring the options that the RSS widget offers, click Insert Widget.
 You should now see a graphical representation of your widget within the CKEditor content editing area.

-> Note: You can configure your inserted widget anytime by double-clicking the widget content, or by choosing “Edit Widget” from the context menu
+> **Hint** You can configure your inserted widget anytime by double-clicking the widget content, or by choosing “Edit Widget” from the context menu

 You can actually have a Quick Preview by clicking the EYE or typing the Keyboard shortcut: Ctrl + P. The Quick Preview allows you to see how the changes you have made to your page (like your new widget) are going to render on your site before publishing them.